 Vi ∩ Vj = ∅, 1 ≤ i, j ≤ m, i ≠ j

-SVDi ≤ SVD_U, 1 ≤ i ≤ m
+CNi ≤ α, 1 ≤ i ≤ m

 The Heuristic Method for Energy Efficient Schedulling in WSN-based SHM

 In this section, we present a heuristic method for the problem.
 The main idea of the heuristic method is to iteratively construct subsets Vi by choosing sensor which is connected to the current sensor set and its participation can greatly improve the damage detection ability of current sensor subset.
-In another word, from all the nodes connected to the current Vi, the one is chosen whose participation can minimize the decrease of the SVD ratio of the subset.
+In another word, from all the nodes connected to the current Vi, the one is chosen whose participation can minimize the decrease of the condition number of the subset.
 In this way, we can include as less sensors as possible in Vi and ensure sensors in Vi are connected.

 How to choose the first sensor node in each Vi is very important.
+It should be noted that since each subset is constructed in a greedy manner, it is possible that there remain some sensors in S. The remaining of sensor nodes is not be able to SHM-cover the structure either because (1) they are not connected, or (2) although they are connected, the condition number is larger than α (3) or both.
+Although these sensor nodes can be put back to some subsets to further increase their damage detection capability (more details will be described later), the subset number cannot be improved any more.
+A large number of remaining sensor nodes inevitable decreases the number of subsets than can be potentially constructed.
+Therefore, the basic idea of choosing the first sensor node is to avoid the remaining of un-connected sensor nodes after the construction process is finished.
+A simple example is illustrated in Fig. 1 which shows the topology of nine sensor nodes.
+Assume we start from node 5 and the obtained subset V1 = {5, 4, 2, 6}.
+This is obviously not a good choice because no more subset can be further constructed since the remaining sensor nodes 1,3,7,8 are not connected.
+This can be partially attributed to the fact that we constructing from a sensor node with the maximum degree (the degree of node 5 is 4).
+When node 5 is removed after V1 is constructed, the number of links of the remaining sensor nodes deceases significantly.

+Figure 1 The Topology of Sensor Network to be Partitioned

-One criterion of choosing the first sensor node is to avoid generating isolated sensor nodes.
-If these isolated sensor nodes themselves cannot SHM cover the structure, they cannot join other subsets either and therefore are wasted.
-To address this problem, when start constructing a subset Vi, the sensor node with the minimum degree is selected using the function getMinDegree(S).
-Another criterion of choosing the first sensor node is based on the following consideration: since each subset is constructed in a greedy manner, it is possible that there remain some sensors in S. Although this may be unavoidable, we can still try to avoid the remaining of important sensor nodes.
-Here, a sensor node is important if the contribution of this sensor node to the identification of modal parameters is significant compared with others.
-This in turn can be evaluated using the effective independence method (EFI) proposed in [].
-Therefore, the constructing of Vi starts by selecting the sensor having the most significant contribution to the identification of modal parameter (using function getMaxEFI).
-It should be noted that the process must be carried out each time when a new Vi is to be constructed.
+To address this problem, the sensor node with the minimum degree is selected when start constructing a subset Vi.
+In case more than one sensor nodes have the same degree, the importance of these sensor nodes with respect to the identification of modal parameters is evaluated using the effective independence method (EFI) proposed in [12] and the one with the highest value is selected.
+This criterion tries to avoid the remaining of important sensor nodes.
+It should be noted that EFI method must be carried out each time when a new Vi is to be constructed.
 This is because the order of the importance may be changed as certain sensors are deleted.